D3SOX/arch-guide/docs/installation/useful-packages.md

 systemctl enable acpid avahi-daemon systemd-timesyncd
 ```

-If system is running on a SSD
+If system is running on an SSD
 ```bash
 systemctl enable fstrim.timer
 ```